pdxrod/dcrdinstructions/README.md

 ## dcrd

-This is the Decred daemon - the program which runs in the background, connects to other Decred daemons all over the world, reads new transactions, and attempts to incorporate them into a new block in the Decred blockchain.
+This is the Decred daemon - the program which runs in the background, connects to other Decred daemons around the world, reads new transactions, and attempts to incorporate them into a new block in the Decred blockchain.

+Decred consists of the files ending in '.go' in this folder and its subfolders.

+The Decred daemon's entry point is `func main` in `dcrd.go`.

-In development, you will probably use the daemon in 'testnet' mode, where there is no risk of losing any real money.
+In development, you will want to use the daemon in 'testnet' mode, where there is no risk of losing any real money.

 `dcrd --testnet -u rpcuser -P rpcpass`